-WHAT IS PLANNED GIVING?
+WHAT IS NON-CASH GIVING?

-Planned giving is also referred to as gift planning or legacy giving.
+Non-cash giving is also referred to as gift planning or legacy giving.
 It enables a giver to make larger gifts to your church today and for the future.

-Planned giving is not just for older givers, but should be introduced to givers at every stage of life as an overall generosity strategy.
+Non-cash giving is not just for older givers, but should be introduced to givers at every stage of life as an overall generosity strategy.

 Three Types of Gifts